JesseHolwell/dichotomy-store/dichotomy-backend/README.md

 # Nodejs Express base API

-This is a boilerplate application for building REST APIs in Node.js using ES6, Express and PostgreSQL.
+The backend for the dichotomy card game store using REST APIs in Node.js using ES6, Express and PostgreSQL.

 ## Getting Started

 ### Installation

-1. Clone the repository with `https://github.com/japananh/node-express-postgres-boilerplate.git`
-2. Install the dependencies with `yarn install` (click here if [you don't have Yarn installed](https://yarnpkg.com/getting-started/install)
+1. `npm i`
-3. Setup the database on `src/config/postgres.js` and config information on `env.example`
+2. Setup the database on `src/config/postgres.js` and config information on `env.example`

 ### Scripts

-This boilerplate comes with a collection of npm scripts to make your life easier, you'll run them with `npm run <script name>` or `yarn <script name>`:

 -   `dev`: Run the application in development mode
 -   `lint`: Run ESLint